yatharth-vataliya/aspire-api/README.md

 ```shell
 php artisan CreateAdminUser
 ```
-> Now you can `Create Loan` end-point and fill data as you want.
+> Now you can call `Create Loan` end-point and fill data as you want.

 > Then switch to Admin user environment and call `Get All Loan` end-point and you will see list of loans that customer created.
-And pick a loan number that you wish to approve.
+And pick a loan id that you wish to approve.

 > Then call `Approve Loan` end-point with loan id and fill data as you want.